Official Competition Details, Rules and Format

 • Wireless E-Stop: The wireless E-Stop will be checked to ensure that it is effective for a minimum of 50 feet.
 During the performance events the wireless E-stop will be held by the Judges.

-• Max Speed: The vehicle will have to drive at full speed over a prescribed distance where its speed will be determined.
-The vehicle must not exceed the maximum speed of five miles per hour.
+• Speed: The vehicle will have to drive over a prescribed distance where its minimum and maximum speeds will be determined.
+The vehicle must not drop below the minimum of one mile per hour and not exceed the maximum speed of ten miles per hour.
+Minimum speed of one mph will be assessed in the fully autonomous mode and verified over a 100 foot distance between the lanes and avoiding obstacles.
 No change to maximum speed control hardware is allowed after qualification.
 If the vehicle completes a performance event at a speed faster then the one it passed Qualification at, that run will not be counted.

 • Lane Following: The vehicle must demonstrate that it can detect and follow lanes.